ctcl-bregis/ctclsite-rust/config/projects/content/ctclsite.md

 ## About
 This website serves mainly as my online portfolio and blog.

+### Content
+Writing styling and the backend code myself allowed for more creative freedoms in the design of the website.

+The background videos shown on the About/Welcome page were also produced by myself.

+Starting July 5, 2024, all fonts on the website are part of the Pixel font series that I created myself.

 ### Compatibility
 Ensuring compatibility with most browsers is a difficult feat.
 I try my best to have the website look as intended on both mobile and desktop browsers.